rationalis-petra/Sigil/src/Sigil/README.md

   then be serialized-deserialized via an `image` file, enabling individuals to halt & resume sessions/programs.

-Note that each sigil mode (compilation/interactive/server) ties these components together differently.
+Note that each Sigil mode (compilation/interactive/server) ties these components together differently.